 Next month, it’ll be four years since I experienced my first authentic German Christmas market.
 The year before that I was in France getting lost in the enchanting city of Paris and then later on in the snowy yet cozy town of Grenoble so Germany wasn’t on my radar at all.
 However, and as you will see in this post, I’m so happy I experienced the wonderful world of an honest-to-goodness Christmas market.
-For 27 years (how old I was at the time), I didn’t know what I was missing.
+For 27 years (the age I was at the time), I didn’t know what I was missing.

 I definitely made up for lost time because all I did while I was in Germany that two-week visit was eat and visit Christmas markets.
 (I admit this freely but please don’t judge me for not having gone to any museum, art gallery or memorial while I was there.
 It was so cold!)